 Functionality in Trade Dress Prosecution and Litigation: Protecting the Look and Feel of Products and Packaging

-This CLE webinar will guide IP counsel on identifying and overcoming challenges related to the distinction between nonfunctionality and functionality.
-The panel will examine judicial treatment of that distinction in the registration and litigation contexts.
+This CLE course will guide IP counsel on identifying and overcoming challenges related to the distinction between nonfunctionality and functionality in connection with trade dress.
+The panel will examine the judicial treatment of that distinction in the registration and litigation contexts.

 - Functionality in trade dress law

 - In trade dress applications

 - In litigation